 There are so many car engine parts completing the car engine a complete working model for all types of cars.
-It generates power to run vehicles on road.
-The main function of the car engine is to generate power from the fuel to move the car.
-To achieve this, several individual parts work in the car engine.
-Each car engine parts play an important role.
-These parts require in good condition for proper working.
+It generates power to run vehicles on the road.
+The primary function of the car engine is to develop power from the fuel to move the car.
+To achieve this, several individual parts of the car engine work.
+Individually car engine parts play an essential role.
+These machined parts require to be in good condition for proper working.

 Basic behind Car Engine

 The car engine is a kind of heart for the car.
-We can say the Engine is the main part of the car or any other automobile.
+The engine is the primary part of the car or any other automobile.
 But the design of the engine is complex to understand.

 To generate this power and withstand the load, it is necessary to become a car engine robust in structure.
-It consists of two main and heavy components like a cylindrical block and a cylindrical head.
+It consists of two major and weighty components, like a cylindrical block and a cylindrical head.
 The cylinder head can attach to the cylindrical block.

 Today’s advanced technology makes the engine more efficient work.
-In this article, we are going to see the car engine parts names with pictures. diagrams, construction, working, material composition, and use.
+In this article, we will see the car engine parts names with pictures, diagrams, construction, working, material composition, and use.

 Car Engine Parts Diagram